 Regardless the reason, baked haddock, squid and shrimp, catfish (Atlantic wolf fish), pickled octopus, marinated whelks (we don’t call them scungilli – it’s macuni) lobsters, spider crabs, sea urchins (ricci), mussels and probably much more still adorns the Christmas Eve tables of my hometown.

 My in-laws have always done it right, this year is no different with everyone’s favorite, baked haddock, along with baked stuffed shrimp.
 My contribution this year, thanks to my best-friend’s timely gift: Lobster pie.

 I Prefer Lobster in Winter

 My buddy is finishing up his lobster season and has a nice “sweet spot” where he got some good-sized lobsters from deep, cold water.
 There were a few females in the bunch, which this time of year means a lot of roe and tomalley in the head.

 If you have only experienced summer lobsters with the softer shells – sometimes filled with water instead of meat – these winter lobster take more work.
 It’s been years since I’ve had to shuck this many lobsters and in the winter the shells are hard, and the spines are sharp.
 However, I was rewarded with lobsters crammed with the sweetest Lobster Meat you’ve ever tried.

 I got so much meat out of these lobbies that I was able to make most of the pie out of tender claw and knuckle meat.
 The rest I planned to make lobster salad, that is until I got the idea to try my first ever lobster chowder.

-- 4-7 lobsters picked of all meat and any tomalley and roe (coral)
+4-7 Lobsters picked of all meat and reserving tomalley and roe (coral)

 I apologize that I don’t have a picture of the finished product, but after much holiday “cheer” during the cooking process, I forgot about the camera.
 I will say this: It did not last long!